magnatedao/magnatedao.org/README.md

 Step 2: Finalize website code (anyone can create a pull request on this repository to become the official MagnateDao website admin)

-Step 3: publish on magnatedao.org
+Step 3: Publish website on magnatedao.org

 Step 4: Reward contributors with DAO membership.